 Nicotine is the highly addictive chemical additive in cigarettes that keeps you coming back for more.
-In a way, it is just as deadly as the dangerous carcinogens found in cigarettes because they allow for just enough to not immediately harm you (you can actually overdose on nicotine) but enough to keep you addicted.
+In some ways, nicotine is as deadly as the dangerous carcinogens found in cigarettes.
+Patches and gum provide just enough nicotine to avoid immediately harm you.
+But be careful: You can actually overdose on nicotine.
+While using these products, you may still be addicted to nicotine.
 Nicotine gum has proven effective at stopping people in the beginning of their transition out of smoking cigarettes.
-In the beginning, you are taking in about the same amount of nicotine and then slowly decrease your levels in an effort to wean yourself off the habit of smoking.
+In the beginning, you are taking in about the same amount of nicotine.
+And then you slowly decrease your levels in an effort to wean yourself off the habit of smoking.
 For many smokers, one of the hardest parts of quitting is losing that oral habit, so chewing gum can be helpful in keeping that bit of routine.
-However, be careful not to give into the cravings when you are using nicotine replacement products.
+However, be careful not to give in to the cravings when you are using nicotine replacement products.
 The overload of nicotine to your system can have harmful side effects.

 Some smokers have found relief from the addiction through nicotine replacement therapy found with certain prescription medicines.
 The two major brands of anti-smoking medications are Zyban and Chantix.
-Zyban contains the active ingredient Bupropion and is helps to lessen the urge to smoke while Chantix contains Varenicline which helps with nicotine withdrawal and if a smoker does decide to smoke again the medicine blocks the nicotine from cigarettes.
-These medicines are still in their infancy and have serious side effects such as “nausea, sleep disturbance, constipation, flatulence, and vomiting as well as headaches, abnormal dreams and taste disturbance” as well as some psychological problems.
+Zyban contains the active ingredient Bupropion and helps to lessen the urge to smoke.
+Chantix contains Varenicline which helps with nicotine withdrawal.
+If a user decides to smoke again, the medicine in Chantix blocks the nicotine from cigarettes.
+These medicines have serious side effects such as nausea, sleep disturbance, constipation, flatulence, and vomiting as well as headaches, abnormal dreams, and taste disturbance as well as some psychological problems.

-Weaning oneself off of any addiction is extremely difficult that is why if you are attempted this journey, find support, reach out to an online community and don’t participate in the same activities where you once smoked.
+If you are interested in using medical smoking cessation products, speak to your doctor about your quitting solutions before you start.
+Weaning yourself off of any addiction is extremely difficult.
+That’s why if you are starting this journey, you should definitely find support.
+Reach out to an online community and start avoiding same activities that you may associate with smoking.
 The benefits of quitting smoking, no matter when, can be felt immediately.
 Former smokers report better moods, better digestion, better taste, better sleep patterns and not to mention the long-term health benefits.

-Doctors Imaging in Metairie has been officially accredited by the American College of Radiology as a Certified Lung Cancer Screening Center.
-By using low-dose CT capability, radiologists are able to determine the presence of lung cancer better than ever before.
-Because of our state of the art 64-slice Siemens CT, our radiologists’ experience and highly trained staff, patients of Doctors Imaging can be assured that their lung cancer screening is thorough.
-Thanks to this accreditation, Doctors Imaging often sees the damage of smoking on the body and encourages the benefits of quitting smoking as soon as possible.
+By using low-dose CT scans as lung cancer screenings, radiologists are able to determine the presence of lung cancer better than ever before.
+Because of our technologically advanced low-dose CT technology, our radiologists’ experience, and highly trained staff, patients of Doctors Imaging can be assured that their lung cancer screening is thorough.
+Doctors Imaging often sees the damage of smoking on the body and encourages you to enjoy the benefits of quitting smoking as soon as possible.
 We recommend that if you are over 50 and used to or still smoke cigarettes or tobacco, you should consider a lung screening.
-The earlier lung cancer is detected and treatment begun, the higher one’s chances are of survival.
+The earlier lung cancer is detected and treatment has begun, the higher your chances are of survival.

-If you would like to schedule a lung cancer screening CT or you have more questions about CT capabilities at Doctors Imaging, you can Book an Appointment or you can call our office at 504-883-8111 Monday through Saturday.
+If you would like to schedule a lung cancer screening CT or you have questions about lung cancer in Louisiana or lung cancer symptoms you can call us at 504-883-8111.
+You can also Book an Appointment online.